aZholtikov/zh_gateway/README.md

 2. Automatically adds supported devices configurations to Home Assistan via MQTT discovery.
 3. Update firmware from HTTPS server via OTA.
 4. Update firmware of supported devices from HTTPS server via ESP-NOW.
+5. LAN or WiFi connection to router.
-5. Direct or mesh work mode.
+6. Direct or mesh work mode.

 ## Notes

 1. All devices on the network must have the same work mode.
 2. ESP-NOW mesh network based on the [zh_network](https://github.com/aZholtikov/zh_network).
 3. For initial settings use "menuconfig -> ZH Gateway Configuration".
+After first boot all settings (except work mode) will be stored in NVS memory for prevente change during OTA firmware update.
 4. To restart the gateway, send the "restart" command to the root topic of the gateway (example - "homeassistant/gateway/70-03-9F-44-BE-F7").
 5. To update the gateway firmware, send the "update" command to the root topic of the gateway (example - "homeassistant/gateway/70-03-9F-44-BE-F7").
 The update path should be like as "https://your_server/zh_gateway_esp32.bin".
 The online status of the update is displayed in the root gateway topic.